zoeblairfriedman/ruby-oo-object-relationships-collaborating-objects-lab/README.md

 This method will do two things.
 Both of these things will involve collaboration with the `Artist` class:

-1. Turn the artist's name as a string into an `Artist` object
+1. Turn the artist's name as a string into an `Artist` object.

     First we need to get the instance of the `Artist` class that represents that artist.
 There are two possibilities here:

-    1. Either we have to create that `Artist` instance
+    1. Either we have to create that `Artist` instance, or
-    2. Or it already exists and we have to find that `Artist` instance.
+    2. it already exists and we have to find that `Artist` instance.

     To achieve this, we'll need to collaborate with the `Artist` class.
-We want to send an artist's name (a string--remember we are getting this from the parsed filename) to the `Artist` class to achieve the functionality described above in #1 and #2.
+We want to send an artist's name (a string &mdash; remember we are getting this from the parsed filename) to the `Artist` class and either create or find the artist instance.
 This sounds like a great place to use method `Artist.find_or_create_by_name`.

-2. Assign the song to the artist (Since an artist has many songs, we'll want to make this association)
+2. Assign the song to the artist.
 Now that we have the artist instance, we'll want to again collaborate with the `Artist` class by calling on the `Artist#add_song(some_song)` method.

 ### `MP3Importer` class

 Build an `MP3Importer` class that:

-1. On initialize, takes a path as an argument and creates an instance of `MP3Importer`, setting the `path` attribute.
+1. Has a `path` attribute that gets set on initialization.

 2. Contains a `#files` method that parses the files in the `path`, returning an array that contains the file names.
 Make sure you only get `.mp3` files.